BenedictCodesHere/aws-bootcamp-cruddur-2023/journal/week12-post-week.md

 AWS user.

 ### VPC Endpoints
 I have a `VPC Endpoint` for `Secrets Manager` deployed across three AZs in private subnets.
-I am happy to reduce this down to a single subnet to reduce the costs for this by 2/3rds, without compromising security by still making sure that the
+I am happy to reduce this down to a single subnet to reduce the costs for this by 2/3rds, without compromising security by still making sure that the calls to the backend don't traverse the internet but remain in the private AWS network.